 - Twitter: Twitter is one of the best networks for engaging with your audience and sharing helpful and engaging content.
 But did you also know that Twitter is a valuable platform for customer service?
 People love Twitter because it gives them direct access to the people and brands that are important to them.
 By monitoring your Twitter activity and responding to follower questions and feedback, you’ll never miss the opportunity to turn a social interaction into a new opportunity for your business.

 - Pinterest: Users approach Pinterest with more of a shopping mentality than they do on other social sites.
-In fact, 47 percent of US online shoppers say they bought something as a direct result of a Pinterest recommendation.
 While you may use other networks — like Facebook or Twitter — strictly for engagement purposes, on Pinterest you’re able to connect with consumers at a unique stage of the buying process: the looking and browsing stage.
 Pinterest is the perfect platform to highlight gift ideas and showcase all that your business has to offer this holiday season.

 - Instagram: Instagram is one of the best networks for creating engaging content for your business this holiday season.
 Its user-friendly tools make it easy to create images and video clips your customers and potential customers will love.
 You can snap photos of staff members preparing for an upcoming holiday sale, or show off gift ideas with creative images your audience will love.